-During the reporting period, the Company established a sound internal control system across all aspects to make sure that the Company carried out its business activities in a normal way and to safeguard the security and integrity of the Company's assets.
-The Company's internal control office had a complete structure, while the internal audit department and staffing were in place, which made sure that the key activities in the Company's internal control were carried out and monitored fully and effectively.
-In 2017, no violations of the "Guidelines for Internal Control of Listed Companies" and the Company's internal control system were found.
-The Board of Supervisors considered that the self-evaluation of the Company's internal control was a comprehensive and true reflection of the true picture of the Company's internal control.
+During the reporting period, the Company established and improved the internal control system across all aspects to make sure it was under normal business operation and safeguard the security and integrity of the Company's assets.
+The Company has a complete organizational structure for internal control, with the internal audit department and staffing in place, which ensured that the key activities for the Company's internal control were fully and effectively implemented and monitored.
+In 2018, no violations of the "Guidelines for Internal Control of Listed Companies" and the Company's internal control system were found.
+The Board of Supervisors considered that the self-evaluation of the Company's internal control was a comprehensive and true reflection of the actual status of the Company's internal control.

 III.
-The work plan of the Board of Supervisors for 2018
+The work plan of the Board of Supervisors for 2019